Key takeaways:

 - If you are not applying as a qualified party for another business, file your business entity with the Secretary of State’s office

-- Complete the contractor’s license application and provide information about your previous work experience and affidavit of citizenship
+- Complete the contractor’s license application and provide information about your previous work experience and an affidavit of citizenship

 To work as a limited licensed electrician, you just need to pass the PSI trade exam and submit your application form and fees to the BLC.